microsoft/FluidExamples/README.md

 ## Getting Started

-To get started, clone the repository and navigate to one of the example folders.
-From the example root, you can install and start the example.
+To get started, clone the repository and navigate to the examples folders.
+Navigate to any of the example in this folder and from the example root, you can install and start the example.

 1. Run `npm install` from the example root
 2. Run `npm run start` to start both the client and server